goshiphq/goship-cms/content/articles/international-shipping.md

 ---
-title: "International Freight Shipping: How to Ship to Canada?"
+title: "International Freight Shipping: How to Manage Shipping to Canada?"
 image: https://storage.googleapis.com/goshiprepo/prod/articles/images/international-shipping.jpg
-description: International freight shipping can incredibly help you grow your business.
-Start shipping to Canada today!
+description: International freight shipping can incredibly help you grow your business and find your target audience overseas.
+Start shipping from the US to Canada today!
-keywords: international freight shipping, how to ship to Canada, shipping to Canada
+keywords: international freight shipping, how to ship to Canada, shipping to Canada, international shipping
 ---
 # International shipping